ise8912/Power-BI/Value-Formatter.md

 The main purpose of ValueFormatter is to give the users some mechanism to format axis labels, tooltip data and some other data which appears on the screen.

-For example the number 1000000 will be looking like 1M.
+For example the number 1000000 will be formatted to "1M".

 To create valueFormatter use create method:

- valueFormatter = ValueFormatter.create(options: ValueFormatterOptions);
+` valueFormatter = ValueFormatter.create(options: ValueFormatterOptions);`

  where ValueFormatterOptions is: